 Criminal Justice Emphases

-Students may select one of the following two emphases within the criminal justice major (but are not required to do so).
+Students may select one of the following three emphases within the criminal justice major (but are not required to do so).
 Students who do select an emphasis will take the following specified course combinations as their elective credits.

 Law Enforcement Emphasis